 - No diagnostic criteria exist for the clinical diagnosis of a herniated cervical disc.

-- The provisional diagnosis of a herniated cervical disc is made by the history and physical examination.
+- The history and physical examination make the provisional diagnosis of a herniated cervical disc.

 - The value of x-rays is to exclude other causes of neck and arm pain, such as infection and tumor.